vmacri7/pdf-chat/README.md

    ```
    pip install -r requirements.txt
    ```
-2. set up your google cloud credentials and api keys in a `.env` file.
+2. set up your google cloud credentials and api keys using the gcloud cli
 3. run the app:
    ```
    python main.py
    ```

 ## deployment
-- designed for deployment on google cloud run
+- designed for deployment on google cloud run using cloud build

-## folders
-- `uploads/pdfs/` for uploaded pdf files
-- `uploads/audio/` for uploaded audio files